-The first thing I notice as I breach the entrance of a store called Mirage is a table piled with multicoloured underwear and a display of store-designed t-shirt unironically bearing slogans like "CAUTION Slippering when it wet" and "Happy Birthday Jesus 2015."
-While browsing through the shirts the store owner—imagine a hobbit with alopecia wearing too-big raver pants—approaches me and points to a shirt on the wall that depicts the Chicago Bulls logo wearing a bandana with text that reads, "No Bull Shit."
+The first thing I notice as I breach the entrance of a store called Mirage is a table piled with multicolored underwear and a display of store-designed T-shirt unironically bearing slogans like "CAUTION Slippering when it wet" and "Happy Birthday Jesus 2015."
+While browsing through the shirts the store owner—imagine a hobbit with alopecia wearing oversized raver pants—approaches me and points to a shirt on the wall that depicts the Chicago Bulls logo wearing a bandana with text that reads, "No Bull Shit."
 The owner, chuckling before managing to get out a word, says, "That one's for Donald Trump."
 This begins a speech that concludes with the metaphysical relationship between God and Satan.

-This type of encounter is not uncommon in the Kingsgate Mall, a modest shopping center in the heart of Vancouver's Mount Pleasant neighbourhood that's home to a hodgepodge of stores and services.
+This type of encounter is not uncommon in the Kingsgate Mall, a modest shopping center in the heart of Vancouver's Mount Pleasant neighborhood that's home to a hodgepodge of stores and services.
 This tiny worn-down space is a microcosm of the city's diversity, hosting weird establishments that should have perished at the turn of the century (any century).
 The result is a place that exists outside of a recognizable time.
 Such is its charm.
 And it's not just me that feels this way.
 There's even a popular tongue-in-cheek Twitter account for the mall.

 As Vancouver continues to expand, a handful of chic condos and multi-use developments have surrounded the Kingsgate Mall, which has also been tagged for redevelopment.
 As a result, Mount Pleasant is an area becoming increasingly hip for its proximity to downtown with the benefits of not actually being downtown and it's only a matter of time before this mall becomes gentrified.

-I know there's a soul to this place, beyond its reputation for alcoholism, small-time gambling and resistance to consumer trends.
+I know there's a soul to this place, beyond its reputation for alcoholism, small-time gambling, and resistance to consumer trends.
 It's unlikely this place will be here for much longer so I needed to write a living biography, not a eulogy.
 And there was only one way to do this—I had to spend 18 hours at the Kingsgate Mall.

 It's still dark.
 I'm standing in front of the Kingsgate Mall, knowing it doesn't open for another three hours.
 I regret agreeing to doing 18 hours at this place, instead of 12.
 The lights are on inside but it's empty.
 Vacant malls are inherently eerie because we are used to experiencing them packed with people and seeing them empty makes us feel alone and vulnerable, not unlike walking into a dark basement at night.

 In the parking lot, between the gray sky and the gray pavement, a light gleams on a billboard that reads, "Lonely?
-Be Loved" followed by a Bible quote.
+Be Loved," followed by a Bible quote.
 I look around and I am alone on the sidewalk.
 This message of piety for nobody to read verges on apocalyptic.
 Or maybe I've seen Dawn of the Dead too many times.

 The Rize is a development company and one of their projects is directly across the street from the mall, titled "The Independent."
 By 2017 it will be a "mixed-use development" that towers over the Mount Pleasant area.
 Right now, it's a no more than a hole in the ground.

 As I snap photos a construction worker hops out of his truck.
-I ask what the neighbourhood thinks about the building and he says, "We're getting a lot of complaints from the locals, but it'll be great for the area.
+I ask what the neighborhood thinks about the building and he says, "We're getting a lot of complaints from the locals, but it'll be great for the area.
 We'll introduce some commerce, it'll be good for business."
 We stand in silence, looking across the street.
 "And they'll finally do something about that horrible mall."

 I gaze at the sign that lists the stores.
 Another construction worker with a long ponytail shuffles by and mutters, "It's a brilliant display of post-modern expressionism."
 I can't tell if he's joking.

 I realize the side of the mall with the Shoppers Drug Mart has been open since 8:00 AM.
 I take a last breath of fresh air and enter.
 Workers trickle in, preparing to open their shops.
 Pop ballads drone through tinny speakers.
-The kids' rides flash bright colours, but they're also gloomy: a pink sports car with one broken headlight, and a shabby model of Noah's Arc.
+The kids' rides flash bright colors, but they're also gloomy: a pink sports car with one broken headlight and a shabby model of Noah's Arc.

 No stores are open, so I decide to explore, glimpsing into my day ahead.